 Beeks Analytics uses the following probe types:

-There are multiple stack probes in VMX-Capture.
+A typical deployment of VMX-Capture includes multiple stack probes.
 They perform decoding of messages, timestamping, mapping, anomaly detection, and generation of pre-aggregated stats.
-They then send the decoded message, anomalies, and pre-aggregated stats to the Agent service in VMX-Analysis and to a core data feed.
+They then send the decoded message, anomalies, and pre-aggregated stats to the Agent service in VMX-Analysis.
+They can also output data directly to the Core Data Feed.

 Stack probes provide data for analytics in VMX-Analysis and capture the following types of information: